kubedb/docs/docs/guides/perconaxtradb/clustering/galera-cluster/index.md

 # KubeDB - PerconaXtraDB Cluster

-This tutorial will show you how to use KubeDB to provision a PerconaXtraDB replication group in single-primary mode.
+This tutorial will show you how to create a 3 node PerconaXtraDB Cluster using KubeDB.

 ## Before You Begin